How to Plan Your Military Travel with Pinterest

 - Where I Would Vacation with Friends

 Destination information is usually the first search terms people begin to look for, but Pinterest is also a time saving mode for learning about the art of travel through a big picture lens.
-Pins are generated to teach travelers many types of skills; from the best way to pack light to how to get the cheapest deals on airfare.
+Pins are generated to teach travelers many types of skills--from the best way to pack light to how to get the cheapest deals on airfare.
 See the screen shot below for an example of some pins on our Military Family Travel board.

 Sharing boards is ideal for finally getting your family reunion or girls' weekend away trip on the books.
 There’s something extra exciting about sharing and resourcing with your BFF about vacation planning.
 Don’t forget to add some What Not to Do Pins on your board.
 Although some activities may be popular or even customary, local governments could surprise you by ticketing or fining illegal behavior.